 Results

 The proposal has been implemented in ECM-13.0 and evaluated under the ECM RA and LDB common test configurations.
 The following table shows the objective results.
 It should be noted that the encoding and decoding run time are unreliable.

+At the time of the v4 version of the document, there are 6 QP points for ClassA1 and ClassA2 missing for RA.
+The BD-rate numbers in the RA table are estimated by coping anchor results into those missing QP points.